Vitālijs Jagodinskis

-Vitālijs Jagodinskis (born 28 February 1992) is a Latvian professional footballer who plays for FK Rīgas Futbola Skola and the Latvia national team as a centre back.
+Vitālijs Jagodinskis (born 28 February 1992) is a Latvian professional footballer who plays for Visakha and the Latvia national team as a centre back.

 Club career

 As a youth player Jagodinskis played for local club FK Daugava Rīga, being promoted to the first team in 2009.
 He made his Latvian Higher League debut on 1 August 2009, playing 90 minutes in a 3–0 loss to SK Blāzma.

 For the second half of the 2009-10 season Jagodinskis moved to FK Jūrmala-VV, establishing himself as a first team player despite his young age.
 During the three seasons he spent at the club Jagodinskis made 51 league appearances in a period from 2009 to 2011, respectively.

 Dynamo Kyiv

 In January 2012, Jagodinskis went on trial with Ukrainian Premier League club Dynamo Kyiv alongside his international teammate Valērijs Šabala.
 He subsequently signed a long-term contract for four seasons with an option to extend it for another one in February 2012.
 In 2012, he played in the youth team, but before the start of the 2013–14 Ukrainian First League got promoted to FC Dynamo-2 Kyiv.
 Jagodinskis made his league debut on 14 July 2013, playing 90 minutes in a 0–0 draw against Desna Chernihiv.